ayatokura/ai-openscale/wos-risk-openpages-mrg.md

 As part of your closed beta information package, you were given access to a Watson Studio notebook.
 You’ll use it to set up your connection between Watson OpenScale and IBM OpenPages, to create and deploy pre-prod models, and configure the model deployments in Watson OpenScal5.
 1. From the project page, click the Add to project button.
 2. Click the Notebook tile.
-3. Click the From file tab, click the Choose file button and then, select the IBM_CloudOP_MRM.ipynb notebook file that you can download from https://ibm.box.com/v/modelriskmanagement/
+3. Click the From file tab, click the Choose file button and then, select the **OpenScale and OpenPages model risk management on IBM Cloud**.ipynb** notebook file that you can download from the https://github.com/pmservice/ai-openscale-tutorials GitHub repository.
 4. Add a name and description and click the Create notebook button.

 ### Step 4: Run the sample beta notebook